galvez/unihead/README.md

 **Server usage**

 </h2>

-The server module of this package supports the adoption of an **_alternative pattern_** where all data required for rendering `<head>` elements is fetched prior to any framework-level component rendering, so it can be streamed to the client right away.

-Server-side import example:

 ```js
 import Head from 'unihead'
 ```

+The server module of this package supports the adoption of an **_alternative pattern_** where all data required for rendering `<head>` elements is fetched prior to any framework-level component rendering, so it can be streamed to the client right away.

 The server-side `<head>` cannot be mutated, it must be created only once from an object.